 The goal of soil gas sampling is to collect a sample of the vapor that resides in the interstitial soil pores near a source of contamination and/or near a receptor.
 To sample soil gas, a temporary or permanent soil vapor probe is installed to facilitate the collection of a sample of the soil gas.
 Soil gas sampling can be completed with hand tools or with a Geoprobe® rig.

 Sub Slab Soil Gas Sampling - Hand Tools

 Sampling with hand tools is the fastest and most economical way to sample sub slab soil gas.
 It doesn’t require a Geoprobe® rig, and the borings can easily be abandoned after use.

 The following describes a typical method for collecting sub slab soil gas samples:

-Soil gas samples can be collected at any depth using a steel expendable point system and tubing (PRT System).
-To facilitate the collection of the soil gas sample, the steel expendable point is placed in an expendable point holder that is attached directly to a drive rod.
+Soil gas samples can be collected at any depth using the Geoprobe® Post Run Tubing System (PRT System).
+To facilitate the collection of the soil gas sample, a steel expendable point is placed in an expendable point holder that is attached directly to a drive rod.
 Once attached, the drive rod is driven to the target depth.
 The drive rod and expendable point holder are retracted and the steel expendable point is separated from the point holder thus creating a void beneath the drive rods in the soil.
 An adapter and tubing are advanced down the inside of the drive rods and threaded to the point holder.
-The tubing at the surface is attached to a peristaltic pump or equivalent pumping system to purge the line and draw a sample.
-Most applications utilize Teflon or nylon tubing; however, other materials can be utilized if desired.
-Once the line has been purged, samples are typically collected in a Tedlar bag or Summa canister.
+The tubing at the surface is attached to a pumping system to purge the line and draw a sample.
+Most applications utilize Teflon® or nylon tubing; however, other materials can be utilized if desired.
+Once the line has been purged, samples are typically collected in a Tedlar bag or Summa® canister.